 Palin wasn't fond of letting outsiders on her campaign bus, and Recher reportedly vetoed a ride-along with Schonda Schilling, the wife of Boston Red Sox player Curt Schilling.
 Carla Eudy, the campaign's chief fundraiser, had added Schilling on the passenger manifest for the ride from Laconia to Salem.
 But at the last minute, Schilling was told that she wouldn't be able to ride the bus and had to find her own transpiration to Salem.

 At that night's "off the record" event in Concord, the campaign prepared for a normal sized crowd to hang with Palin in a shoe store.
 The television visuals would be cute - an acknowledgement of the shoe-leather life of a candidate.
 But a half before Palin was scheduled to arrive, an advance staffer called ahead, panicked, and demanded that the field staff find more people to show up.
 McCain aides had to borrow from a nearby phone bank and managed to fill the store with ten minutes to spare.
 The OTR had turned into a campaign event.

 "This has so far resulted in pissing off two United States Senators and the creation of a total cluster which has reflected very poorly on the campaign," was how one staffer contemporaneously described it.

 Recher, in an interview, described the chronology as false.

+As for the "OTR" at the shoe store, Recher said the entire account was fabricated.
 "The notion that I would call to assemble a crowd at a shoe store is false," he said.

 By late October, Palin and headquarters staff were communicating through intermediates.